peteraellig/OMTplay/README.md

+Version 1.0.0.6

+changelog OMTplay

+1.0.0.4		works, but only with 2 channel setting or Master only (M or MA)
+1.0.0.5		works with 8 channels tested, you can choose which pair ( M or A or B or C)
+1.0.0.6		shows amount of received audio channels

 When I first read about OMT during the release of vMix29 and saw the DLLs, I was determined to get something like this up and running.
 This is the result.
 It runs flawlessly on all my PCs.
 With the help of Copilot and a lot of patience, **we** managed it.
 Copilot then also commented on the finished code neatly.
 All Intel machines with Nvidia or Intel graphics.
 Unfortunately, I was unable to control the bandwidth.